Sewer56/BloonsTD6.Mod.SalariedMonkeys/README.md

 You can find the download for the mod in the [Releases Section on GitHub](https://github.com/Sewer56/BloonsTD6.Mod.SalariedMonkeys/releases/latest).
 Simply extract the DLL to your `Mods` directory.

+## Features List

+✅ indicates a feature is implemented.
+⚠️ indicates a feature is not yet complete.
+❌ indicates a feature is not yet implemented.

+- ✅ Mod Settings.
+- ✅ Cost Scaling per Difficulty.
+- ✅ Accurate Costs/Salary in Menus.
+- ✅ Combine with Other Mods Cleanly.
+- ✅ Disable Income.
+- ❌ Setting presets (Needs mod helper update!).
+- ❌ Co-Op (Need testing help).
+- ❌ Geraldo (Thinking about best course of action for it).

 ## Building

 ### First Time Setup